hangnt1623/Business-Operation-Analysis-in-Bicycle-Manufacturing-using-SQL/README.md

 | yr | Status | order_cnt | value |
 | --- | --- | --- | --- |
 | 2014 | 1 | 224 | 3,873,579.0123 |

+*Findings & Recommendations*
+- Findings: In 2014, there were 224 pending orders totaling approximately $3.87 million in value -> This indicates a significant volume and monetary value stuck in the pending status, potentially delaying fulfillment and revenue recognition.
+- Recommendations
+  + Investigate causes of pending orders to identify and remove process bottlenecks
+  + Streamline order processing workflows to reduce pending durations
+  + Monitor pending order metrics regularly to prevent backlog buildup
+  + Prioritize clearance of high-value pending orders to improve cash flow and customer satisfaction

+### 💡Conclusion & Key Insights